Wyoming Financial Literacy Standards

 Standards for Financial Education Instructors

 The NFEC teamed with the well-known Danielson Group to develop the first and only national standards for financial educators – The Framework for Teaching Personal Finance – to define optimal educator skill sets and performance levels.
 The framework also identifies the financial educator responsibilities empirically proven to produce highest gains in participant test scores.
-This framework is used in all 50 states, including California.
+This framework is used in all 50 states, including Wyoming.